History of West Bengal: British East India Company (1772–1858)

+Independence

 When India gained independence in 1947, Bengal was partitioned along religious lines.
 The western part went to India (and was named West Bengal) while the eastern part joined Pakistan as a province called East Bengal (later renamed East Pakistan, giving rise to independent Bangladesh in 1971).

 Bidhan Chadra Roy Era (1947–1962)

 Princely state merge with West Bengal

 In 1950, the Princely State of Koch Bihar merged with West Bengal after King Jagaddipendra Narayan had signed the Instrument of Accession with India.
 In 1955, the former French enclave of Chandannagar, which had passed into Indian control after 1950, was integrated into West Bengal.
 Portions of Bihar were subsequently merged with West Bengal.

 During Roy's Chief Minister-ship very few manufacturing industries were set up in the state.
 In 1954, when Dr. B. C. Roy was the Congress chief minister, a massive food crisis overtook the state.
 There was a near-famine condition in Bengal.